Skip to content

 Despite harmful federal rhetoric and rollbacks, Minnesota law affirms that language access and multilingualism are critical to the success of every learner, strengthening classrooms and preparing students for a future in a diverse, multiracial democracy.

-Here’s what educators can do right now:
+Here’s what educators can do right now to Push Back/Push Forward with equity:

-Affirm language as a right and resource.
+1. Affirm language as a right and resource.

 • Minnesota law (124D.59–61) requires equitable instruction and services for English Learners.